gamerguy45465/remote_ex/journal.md

 in and then just call these functions.
 Of course, that's nothing special because they would be able to do that anyway in a python file, but the point I am trying to make is this does not hinder on my collegues in any way, and as a result I can legally write all of the code that I am assigned to write in C++ instead of python, since I am more used to C++ than Python.

+Date: 1.31.25 - Subject: Gamma Categories.
+In an online learning environment (which I am doing on my own time) I just learned about Gamma Categories, named after someone named Erick Gamma and not the greek letter Gamma.
+Gamma Categories are different categories of design patterns, main, of which we may learn about in this class.
+These categories include Creational Patterns, Structural Patterns, and Behavioral Patterns.
+Creational Patters have to do with the creating and construction of objects.
+Structural Patterns are concerned with class members and are also concerned with wrappers that mimic the underlying class interface (they are also what stress the importance of good api design).
+Finally, Behavioral Patterns are Patterns that don't follow a central theme, and are all different.